top of page

 Breaking Larger Goals into Manageable Steps

-• Track your progress and adjust when necessary.
+• Track and adjust progress

 Staying on Track Once Goals Are Defined